zchsh/pollinator-pathways-project-website/NOTES.md

   - [ ] Sitewide (already kind of an "edit" page?)
 - [ ] Update `README.md`, will now have single deployment
 - [ ] Take down "editable" deployment from Vercel
+- [ ] Continue work on page design, in Figma
+  - Feels right to finish a first cut, and share that first cut, before implementing
 - [ ] Continue work on page implementation
+  - Once first cut is shared, may as well get ahead of it.
+Start with what you feel most sure of.